gyshan/gyshan.github.io/_posts/2017-09-06-why-should-you-lowercase-your-filename.md

 {% endhighlight %}

 It seems like my Mac OS X cannot recognize `Readme` file as same as `readme` file.
 So I had to convert `readme` file to `tmp_file` and then `tmp_file` to `Readme` file.
-In linux, this command can work very well, but in Mac OS X, failed.
+In Linux, this command can work very well, but in Mac OS X, failed.
 This is the first time that I realized case-sensitive is so important.
 Except for this situation, I believe it is very dangerous if keep confusing the case.

 Different operating systems (OS) have different case-sensitive level, that is why same command upon can work well on Linux but failed on Mac OS X.